thats-what-im-talking-about/dominion/README.md

 # dominion

-The dominion library is a very thin layer of base classes that provide the basic framework for defining Domain Objects for you application in Scala.
+The dominion library is a very thin layer of base classes that provide the basic framework for defining Domain Objects for your application in Scala.
 The main idea behind this library is to encourage the separation of the declarative definition of your Domain from the more imperative task of retrieve, mutating, and persisting the objects.
 As such, you